Epay-Rosales/emily.github.io/README.md

 ### Quick reference guide

-Thirty one-page guide for intake clinicians (nurses).
-Guide includes an an index section.
+A 31-page guide for intake clinicians.
+Guide includes an index section.
+Below is the About page.

 #### This is the About page
 <img